frkngksl/Shoggoth/README.md

 Shoggoth will generate an output file that stores the payload and its corresponding loader in an obfuscated form.
 Since the content of output is position-independent, it can be executed directly as a shellcode.
 While the payload is executing, it decrypts itself at the runtime.
 In addition to encryption routine, Shoggoth also adds garbage instructions, that change nothing, between routines.

+I started to develop this project to study different dynamic instruction generation approaches, assembly practices, and signature detections.
+I am planning to regularly update the repository with my new learnings.

 ## What does Shoggoth mean?